codingMustache/codingMustache/README.md

 ## Daily Trivia

-The computer OEM manufacturer Clevo, known for its Sager notebook line, is based in which country?
+The series of the Intel HD graphics generation succeeding that of the 5000 and 6000 series (Broadwell) is called:
- 1. China (People&#039;s Republic of)
+ 1. HD Graphics 700
- 2. United States
+ 2. HD Graphics 600
- 3. Taiwan
+ 3. HD Graphics 7000
- 4. Germany
+ 4. HD Graphics 500

 <details>
   <summary>Answer</summary>
-  Taiwan
+  HD Graphics 500
 </details>